-In addition to Cerner, ProSource360 will join Leidos, Guidehouse, Accenture, Henry Schein, Inc., AbleVets LLC, MicroHealth and 17 additional small businesses – many of which are veteran-owned – to form the team that will provide experience and expertise to the VA implementation.
+ProSource360 will join Leidos, Guidehouse, Accenture, Henry Schein, Inc., AbleVets LLC, MicroHealth and 17 additional small businesses – many of which are veteran owned – to form the team that will provide experience and expertise to the VA.

 “We are proud ProSource360 will be part of this important team of industry leaders that will shape the future of care for veterans through a modern EHR system,” said Travis Dalton, president, Cerner Government Services.
 “We will work together to address the needs and capabilities that are in the best interest of the VA.
 Our veterans deserve the highest quality care and with this team, we look forward bringing a modern, seamless system to those who have served our country.”

-In May, Cerner announced an historic agreement and VA made the program one of their top priorities to improve care for veterans.
-Using technology that has been deployed successfully at Department of Defense (DoD) medical facilities and thousands of provider sites globally, Cerner plans to provide seamless care across the VA’s high-performing integrated network, including VA facilities, community providers and DoD facilities.
+Cerner announced the historic agreement in May, and VA made the program one of their top priorities to improve care for veterans.
+Using technology that has been deployed successfully at Department of Defense (DoD) medical facilities and thousands of provider sites globally, Cerner plans to provide seamless care across the VA’s high-performing integrated network, including VA facilities, community providers, and DoD facilities.

-ProSource360 will join Cerner and other VA EHR modernization members to outline the strategy during the Cerner Health Conference, Oct.
-8-11, in Kansas City, Mo.
+ProSource360 will join Cerner and other VA EHR modernization members, from Oct.
+8-11 in Kansas City, Mo., to outline the strategy during the Cerner Health Conference.